 Now you know your target audience and the best type of content channels to use, the content ideas should be flowing, seamlessly addressing any knowledge gaps you noticed while conducting your market research.

-However, if you’re struggling to come up with your own ideas, websites like Google, BlogAbout, BuzzSumo and Feedly are great tools to utilise instead, highlighting some of the key things consumers search for that are relevant to your industry.
+However, if you’re struggling to come up with your own ideas, Google, BuzzSumo, Reddit and Feedly are great tools to utilise, highlighting some of the key things consumers search for that are relevant to your industry.

 And ‘relevancy’ is the key thing to remember here; if you aren’t publishing content that meets your target consumer’s needs, you’ll only end up wasting time.